cal-itp/benefits/docs/configuration/environment-variables.md

 - `True` (default): deletes the existing database file and runs fresh Django migrations.
 - `False`: Django uses the existing database file.
+  (Note: Fixtures will still be loaded, updating any values on those objects if they have changed.)

 ### `DJANGO_DEBUG`